Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

-We considered multiple studies making explicit assumptions about the ratio of between- vs. within-subject variance as well as our own replication study.
-All these studies suggest a specific value for $q^2$.
-Our results are summarized in Table \ref{qtable}.
-For our reanalysis, we use the assumption:

-Large values of $q$ favors the \ITA{} hypothesis in our reanalysis because larger values of $q$ attribute more variance to $\sigma^2_{ \text{effect}}$, then $\sigma^2_\epsilon$ is smaller and, in turn, $d'_\text{estimated,indirect}$ is larger.
-Hence, overestimating $q^2$ means increasing the probability of confirming an \ITA{}.
-Not discovering an \ITA{} under those circumstances makes our argument even stronger.
-Accordingly, the largest $q^2$ value we found is $0.021$.
-Thus, as mentioned above, we use $q^2 = 0.0225$ for our reanalysis corresponding to the squared value $q=0.15$.
-To gauge the effect of this parameter, we also conducted our reanalysis with different values of $q^2$.
-Specifically, we used a more realistic assumption ($q^2 = 0.01$) in Figure~\ref{fig:reanalysisSmaller} and an overly unrealistic assumption ($q^2=0.09$) in Figure \ref{fig:reanalysisLarger}.
-The rest of this section describes the individual studies providing evidence for certain $q^2$ values.
+To estimate $q^2$, we consider multiple studies that either provide estimates or make explicit assumptions.
+All these studies yield a specific value, see our summary in Table~\ref{qtable}, columns $q^2$ and $q$.
+For our reanalysis, we will use the largest plausible value, $q^2 = 0.0225$.
+Thus, we follow the benefit-of-the-doubt approach giving a previously established \ITA{} the best chance to be confirmed in our reanalysis.